 Douglas Fir timbers are readily available in a #1 grade or Select Structural grade which is the highest strength grade.
 Most other timber species are available in #2 grade.
-Timbers graded as #3 are not suitable for structural applications but make good firewood.
+Timber graded as #3 is not suitable for structural applications but makes good firewood.

-Rare specimen of #1 Eastern White Pine; photo credit - Joe Turco, New England Timber Framers where high tension stresses only occur on the bottom of a beam.
-The top of each timber is stamped with the word "TOP" so that the timber is positioned in the correct orientation.
+Rare specimen of #1 Eastern White Pine Photo credit - Joe Turco with the word "TOP" so that the timber is positioned in the correct orientation.
 If you ever look up at a glulam timber roof structure and see the word "TOP" stamped on the bottom of a timber, that is not a good thing.